The learning program developed by the NGO and their local partners is aimed to reinforce the local staff’s expertise and ensure their autonomy.

 - “South-South”: when relevant and feasible, Chaine de l’Espoir Belgium favors qualifying or specialising training to be carried out between countries in the same continent, and if possible, from the same or neighbouring region.
 The proximity and sharing of a number of comparable facts, particularly in terms of health care accessibility, will enable the making of partnerships favoring more methodical exchanges than with the European continent.

 Chaine de l’Espoir Belgium offers qualifying training under the form of traineeship within specialised hospital services with a higher level of equipment and technical expertise than the beneficiary partner hospital.
 The minimum period is one month.
 This training is not only offered to medical and para-medical staff, but also to the technical staff: with a view to knowledge update and strengthening the beneficary’s practical proficiency.
-The trainees are, in majority, hosted by one of the services of the Cliniques Universitaires Saint Luc.

 It is to be noted, however, that Chaine de l’Espoir Belgium has also supported and financed this type of training for Congolese staff in a South African hospital, where quality standards are similar to those currently existing in Belgian university hospitals.